psyduckling/teachingwithtwine/README.md

 * [Love Letters to Myself.docx](https://github.com/psyduckling/teachingwithtwine/blob/main/sample_lesson_plans/Love%20Letters%20to%20Myself/Love%20Letters%20to%20Myself.docx): This is the lesson plan for the Love Letters to Myself activity.
 * [Love Letters to Myself - Twine Project - Slides.pdf](https://github.com/psyduckling/teachingwithtwine/blob/main/sample_lesson_plans/Love%20Letters%20to%20Myself/Love%20Letters%20to%20Myself%20-%20Twine%20Project%20-%20Slides.pdf): These are the slides that accompany the Love Letters to Myself lesson plan.
 * [Love Letters to Myself - Worksheet.pdf](https://github.com/psyduckling/teachingwithtwine/blob/main/sample_lesson_plans/Love%20Letters%20to%20Myself/Love%20Letters%20to%20Myself%20-%20Worksheet.pdf): This is the student worksheet for the Love Letters to Myself activity.
-* [Love Letters to Myself - Rubric.docx](https://github.com/psyduckling/teachingwithtwine/blob/main/sample_lesson_plans/Love%20Letters%20to%20Myself/Love%20Letters%20to%20Myself%20-%20Rubric.docx): This is the rubric the Love Letters to Myself activity.
+* [Love Letters to Myself - Rubric.docx](https://github.com/psyduckling/teachingwithtwine/blob/main/sample_lesson_plans/Love%20Letters%20to%20Myself/Love%20Letters%20to%20Myself%20-%20Rubric.docx): This is the rubric for the Love Letters to Myself activity.
 * [Love Letters to Myself.html](https://github.com/psyduckling/teachingwithtwine/blob/main/sample_lesson_plans/Love%20Letters%20to%20Myself/Love%20Letters%20to%20Myself.html): This is the HTML file of the Twine template for the Love Letters to Myself activity.